Education Should Nurture Virtue

 My son didn’t like playing his string instrument, but he was quick at learning new things.
 In public school, his classmates regarded music as a hobby.
 He easily stood out among them and was not motivated to practice diligently.
 It was a pain to get him to practice every time.

-He went through a huge change after switching to studying music at Northern Academy.
+He went through a huge change after switching to studying music at the school in Middletown.
 The school has a concert practice every week where students have to do a solo recital in front of everybody.
 The students are rather talented and have a high standard despite learning for a short period of time.
 My son felt some pressure after hearing other people's recitals and dared not take things lightly.

 On top of that, the school sets aside time for individual practice every afternoon under the supervision of teachers.
 Because everyone around him practiced their instruments diligently, my son was forced to practice too.
 Gradually he became accustomed to the routine.
 Other forms of practice, such as rehearsals for orchestra and ensembles, made things more interesting for the students.